wp-plugins/memphis-documents-library/readme.txt

 = Whats New in Version 2.5.1 =

+* *Fix* - Added the style.css file to the admin page.
+Now the page will display the correct style.
 * *Fix* - Removed style.php and replaced it with style.css and used the WordPress function `wp_add_inline_style` to handle custom stylesheet changes.
 * *Fix* - Disabled the ability to view a private post if the user does not have the capabilities to.
 * *Fix* - Updated large list to reflect the addition of sub categories.
 * *Fix* - Removed unnecessary padding from the category tabs.
 * *Update* - Updated localization.
 * *Update* - Removed the sub folder on the right side of the documents list, seems unneeded.
+* *Bug* - Fixed loop bug, when a Memphis Documents post does not have the category mdocs-media.
+Now the result will be an output of the shortcode only.
+* *Bug* - Permalink setting fixed.
+Sub categories where not working when set to default WordPress permalink setting.
+* *Bug* - Javascript error with FireFox and IE.  A undefined `event.preventDefault();` was causing Add Main Category to no function.
+Removing this line fixed the issue.

 = Memphis Documents Library Features =